PhilippChr/EXPLAIGNN/README.md

 # Feedback
 We tried our best to document the code of this project, and for making it accessible for easy usage, and for testing your custom implementations of the individual pipeline-components.
 However, our strengths are not in software engineering, and there will very likely be suboptimal parts in the documentation and code.
-If you feel that some part of the documentation/code could be improved, or have other feedback, please do not hesitate and let use know!
+If you feel that some part of the documentation/code could be improved, or have other feedback, please do not hesitate and let us know!
 You can e.g. contact us via mail: pchristm@mpi-inf.mpg.de.
 Any feedback (also positive ;) ) is much appreciated!

 # License